datahubio/datahub-v2-docs/docs/features/data-cli.md

 🔗  https://datahub.io/myname/mydataset/v/1 (copied to clipboard)
 ```

-**Note:** by default, findability flag for your dataset is set to `--unlisted`, meaning nobody else is able to see it, except you.
-Use `--public` flag to make it publicly available.
+**Note:** by default, findability flag for your dataset is set to `--public`.
+Use `--unlisted` flag if you want it to not appear in the search results.

 ### data get